General training

 Fellows have the opportunity to engage in many academic and educational activities throughout their fellowship years.

-Each year, two fellows are selected to be the Chief Academic Fellow for 6 months of the year.
+Each year, a fellow (or possibly multiple, depending on the year) are selected to be the Chief Academic Fellow.
 The Chief Academic Fellow works with the Program Director to help establish educational and academic activities for the fellowship program.
 This includes integration of activities into other Residency Programs and the Geisel School of Medicine at Dartmouth.
+This role is tailored to the fellow’s interest and professional development needs.

 All fellows also are given an appointment as a Clinical Instructor at the Geisel School of Medicine.